 Mistake 10: DIY Repairs on Sealed Systems

 The Problem: Refrigerant work requires EPA certification.
-Improper repairs cause irreversible damage and void warranties.
+Improper repairs can cause irreversible damage and may void warranties.

 What Never to DIY: